JuliaEarth/GeoStats.jl/docs/src/faq/coords.md

 If you make good use of the high-level transforms provided by the framework, you will be more productive.

-## Solid motion
+## Rigid motion

-Coordinates are often called for when the application requires solid motion.
+Coordinates are often called for when the application requires rigid motion.
 We provide optimized `Translate`, `Rotate` and `Scale` transforms for that purpose:

 ```@example coords